 - putting out something that helps others at Investment Moats

-I am satisfied.
-It is seldom about happiness but more so, it is a good enough day or week.
+If I can that the above out, I am pretty satisfied with things.
+Life is seldom about happiness but more so, it is a good enough day or week.

 What happens when you want a lot